 - 3 Musketeers® Bars

-- Serving Size -The “nutrition” information is provided for a “serving,” but that can vary from 1 bar to 4.
+- Serving Size -The “nutrition” information is provided for a “serving.”
+However, that serving can vary from 1 bar to 4.
 You’ll need a forensic nutrition degree or an obsessive interest like mine to compare one candy to another.
 The serving size for TWIX® is 1 bar, while it is 2 bars for Snickers® and 4 for Nestlé® Crunch®.
-For plain M&Ms “3 bags” are a serving, while for Peanut M&Ms® the serving size is “2 packs” (not even the same lingo!)
+Moreover, “3 bags” of plain M&Ms are a serving, while the serving size for Peanut M&Ms®is “2 packs.”
+(Same brand, but not even the same lingo!)

 - Food Dyes – Of the 10 candies I checked, only 2 list food dyes among their ingredients.
 It’s easy to guess which ones those are – M&Ms®, plain and peanut.
 They each list 10 different dyes.

-- Calorie Count – The least caloric (per serving), a single TWIX® bar, has 80 calories, about as much as a slice of bread.
+- Calorie Count – The least caloric per serving, is a single TWIX® bar, at 80 calories.
+That’s equivalent to about a slice of bread.
 The highest calorie count per serving is 220, from 3 bags of plain M&Ms® – as many calories as are in 4 large chocolate chip cookies.
-The US government recommends that adults consume daily no more than 160-330 “empty” calories, the range reflecting age and gender differences.
+The US government recommends that adults consume daily no more than 160-330 “empty” calories.
+(The range reflects age and gender differences.)
 That means just 1-2 “fun size” servings use up all of an adult’s daily “empty” calories.
 Would you give up foods such as low-fat yogurt, regular ground beef, and whole wheat crackers (all of which include empty calories) in order to eat a few pieces of candy – or would you rather break the “empty calorie” bank every time you chomp down on a Snickers® or a Kit Kat®?
 It’s a tough choice in my book.
 Of course, you could just ignore the whole issue.

 - Cholesterol and Fat – Two of the candies have 0 mg of cholesterol, Almond Joy® and TWIX®, but they have 9 and 4 grams of fat respectively per serving.
 The good news is that none of the candies has more than 5 mg of cholesterol.
 The recommendations from the US government are to keep cholesterol intake for an adult under 300 mg per day and to limit fat to no more than 20-35% of daily calories.